MicroEJ/docs/VEEPortingGuide/fs.rst

 Properties File Template
 ------------------------

-The following snippet can be used as a template for ``fs.properties`` file:

 .. tabs::

    .. tab:: SDK 6

+		The following snippet can be used as a template for ``configuration.properties`` file for the File System configuration properties:

 		.. code-block:: properties